checkly/docs.checklyhq.com/site/content/docs/browser-checks/_index.md

  ```
 {{< /tab >}}
 {{< /tabs >}}

 {{< info >}}
+While you can use plain Playwright to write your checks, we highly recommned using the Playwright Test Runner.
+The test-runner gives you powerful additional features such as traces and videos of your tests, built-in `expect()` function and web-first assertions.
+[Learn more](/docs/browser-checks/playwright-test/).
+{{< /info >}}

+{{< info >}}
 Checkly currently supports only using **Chromium** with Playwright Test and Playwright.